 Padme is a native of the planet of Naboo, one of the more influential planets in the inner rim.
 Her parents are Ruwee and Naberrie, and she is the third of three children.
-Children on Naboo choose their careers when they are young and Padme decided on a path in public service since a young age.
+Children on Naboo choose their careers when they are young and Padme decided on a path in public service at a young age.
 One of her early prominent roles was as a member of the Refugee Relief Movement.
 She later joined the Legislative Youth Program, which established her on the path for a political career.
-When she was 13 she was voted Princess of Theed and by the age of 14 she was voted as Queen of Naboo.
+When she was 13 she was voted Princess of Theed and by the age of 14, she was voted as Queen of Naboo.
 This position was designed to replace the previous system in which King Veruna had served essentially as a dictator.

 The character of Padme Amidala was created by George Lucas for his “prequel” trilogy of Star Wars films.
-Her appearances have primarily been linked to film tie-ins including her first appearance in the comic book adaptation on the first movie in Star Wars: Episode I: The Phantom Menace issue #0.5.
+Her appearances have primarily been linked to film tie-ins including her first appearance in the comic book adaptation of the first movie in Star Wars: Episode I: The Phantom Menace issue #0.5.
 Her appearance in this issue though drawn by Rodolfo Damagio is nonetheless heavily based on Natalie Portman, the actress that portrayed her.

 Padme’s development as a character is much more closely in line with the film version of the Star Wars universe than almost any other characters.
 As her history is primarily linked with the movies there are fewer gaps to fill in for the character, and so outside of her depiction in the movies, her story as told in comics either fills in background details or provides small glimpses into other events in her life.

 Major Story Arcs

 The majority of Padme’s comic book appearances are in comic book adaptations of the Star Wars films and thus the developments for the character mirror the films to a large degree.
-The film in which Padme had the most relevance was in the Phantom Menace.
+The film in which Padme had the most relevance was in The Phantom Menace.
 She is introduced as the perplexed Queen of Naboo, struggling to find a path forward as the Trade Federation has enacted an illegal trade embargo on the planet which they are using as a prelude for invasion.
-After the negotiations of Obi Wan Kenobi and Qui Gon Jin fail she finds a path towards resolving her situation, albeit an unconventional one as she joins the Jedi Knights as they decide to seek a political solution at the Galactic Senate on Coruscant.
+After the negotiations of Obi-Wan Kenobi and Qui Gon Jin fail she finds a path towards resolving her situation, albeit an unconventional one as she joins the Jedi Knights as they decide to seek a political solution at the Galactic Senate on Coruscant.

 They decide to travel together to Naboo, where a mutual love grows between the two.
-Anakin attempts to resist his feelings as it is forbidden to the Jedi to have close personal attachments, and Padme resists because of similar reasons.
+Anakin attempts to resist his feelings as it is forbidden for the Jedi to have close personal attachments, and Padme resists because of similar reasons.
 As Anakin is experiencing dreams about his mother he journeys with Padme to Tatooine to find that she has been kidnapped by Tusken Raiders.
 Anakin succeeds in rescuing his mother but she dies soon after.
-He and Padme soon respond to a distress call from Obi Wan on Geonosis and travel there together (along with C-3P0 who Anakin had built as a child).
+He and Padme soon respond to a distress call from Obi-Wan on Geonosis and travel there together (along with C-3P0 who Anakin had built as a child).

 Padme’s role in the third movie is more as a secondary character as the Jedi attempt to discover who has been manipulating the Republic behind the scenes.
-Padme reveals to Anakin that she is pregnant and later plots with other senators (including Bail Organa and Mon Mothma) which forms the basis for the later Rebellion against the Galactic empire as seen in episodes 4-6.
+Padme reveals to Anakin that she is pregnant and later plots with other senators (including Bail Organa and Mon Mothma) which forms the basis for the later Rebellion against the Galactic Empire as seen in episodes 4-6.
 Padme is also the main reason Anakin Skywalker felt to the dark side.
-In desperate attempt to make his wife, the one who loved the most, Padme, internal, and to keep her safe and well protected, he fell to the dark side.
+In a desperate attempt to make his wife, the one who loved the most, Padme, internal, and to keep her safe and well protected, he fell to the dark side.

-Powers and Abilities
+Skills and Abilities

-Padme did not envisage that by joining a career path as a politician that her life would include so much danger and action, but despite this she has proven herself adept at surviving through difficult situations.
-For instance, during the Battle of Geonosis she was able to survive while many powerful Jedi died alongside her.
+Padme did not envisage that by joining a career path as a politician that her life would include so much danger and action, but despite this, she has proven herself adept at surviving through difficult situations.
+For instance, during the Battle of Geonosis, she was able to survive while many powerful Jedi died alongside her.

 The character is best known for her appearances in episodes 1-3 of the Star Wars films.
 These are considered her canonical appearances though she has appeared in various other sources of Star Wars Media including video games and novels.